Jopp-gh/Obsidian-Dune84/README.md

 **Slide** is a core plugin of Obsidian to create slideshows on-the-fly.
 Slides' interface is now bigger, less cluttered and includes as well all features added by this theme

 Particular attention has got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, for phones, too.
-Phone interfaces will get more space on-screen, better bigger buttons which in return are easier to spot and enable an improved haptic feeback to stay in flow.
+Notes on phone interfaces have more breath, better and bigger buttons easier to spot and therefore a improved haptic feeback to stay in flow.

-My main goal to design **Dune** was to get a clean, clutter-free experience and therefore most buttons are semi-hidden by default (desktop).
-With **Style Settings** installed, you can re-enable all of them again, if you really need so.
+My main goal for **Dune** was to get a clean, clutter-free experience and so most buttons are semi-hidden by default (desktop).
+With **Style Settings** installed, you can re-enable buttons and tabs if you are used to Obsidians default interface.

 ### Required